csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 }
 ```

-This reduces the need of nesting (that comes with identation for readability) and makes the code easier to read and debug.
+This reduces the need of nesting _statements_ (that comes with identation for readability) and makes the code easier to read and debug.

-An important aspect to note is that the conditions could be really different, not even accessing for the same variable!
+An important aspect to note is that the conditions could be really different, and may not even pertain to the same variable!

 ## Example

-We can make an example with really different conditions, not overlapping:
+We can make an example with really different, non-overlapping, conditions:

 ```
 if (age > 12)